GreenTomato5/Pioneers-Controls-Docs/docs/source/tools/autonomous/generalApproach.rst

 -----------------------------

 The autonomous period is a crucial part of every FRC match.
 During this period, robots operate without any driver input, executing pre-programmed routines to score points.
 This period can significantly impact a team's performance.
-Our autonomous code is designed to be modular and flexible, allowing us to adapt to different game strategies and conditions.
-We utilize a combination of WPILib commands, graphical path generation tools, and coordinate-based navigation to create robust and efficient autonomous routines.

 WPILib Commands in Autonomous
 -----------------------------

 Our autonomous code is the *only* place in our entire codebase where we utilize `WPILib Commands <https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html>`_.
 This design choice makes a lot of sense for several reasons:

-* **Sequential and Parallel Execution:** The command-based programming model in WPILib is inherently designed for orchestrating sequences of actions, which is exactly what an autonomous routine is.
+* **Sequential Execution:** The command-based programming model in WPILib is inherently designed for orchestrating sequences of actions, which is exactly what an autonomous routine is.
 We can easily define actions that run sequentially (one after another) or in parallel (at the same time), allowing for complex and efficient autonomous routines.
 * **Interruptibility and State Management:** Commands handle their own state and can be interrupted, which is valuable for robust autonomous programming.
 If something goes wrong or a new condition is met, commands can be stopped and new ones started.
 * **Readability and Organization:** Breaking down an autonomous routine into individual commands (e.g., ``DriveToSpeakerCommand``, ``ShootNoteCommand``) makes the code much more readable and easier to maintain.
 Each command encapsulates a specific robot behavior.